Caitlin E. Stobie

 - Assistant lecturer, Environment, Crisis and Creativity: Contemporary Nature Writing (2017-18)

-Conferences: I have presented papers at seminar series, conferences and workshops including:
+Conferences: I have presented papers and invited lectures at seminar series, conferences, and workshops including:

 - Animal Remains at the University of Sheffield (2019);